deekki/pally/README.md

 ## Example Project

 A sample pallet project JSON is provided in `examples/sample-project.json`.
 Load this file in the demo application to quickly verify that loading and saving work.

+When creating your own JSON files, include a `"units"` field at the top level to choose between millimetres (`"mm"`) and inches (`"inch"`).
+All dimension values use these units.